tomasmalio/gomovil-deportes/README.md

 GoMovil Deportes

-## LESS Installation in Visual Studio Code
+## Less Installation in Visual Studio Code

 Use the steps recommend by Visual Studio [CSS, SCSS and Less](https://code.visualstudio.com/docs/languages/css#_transpiling-sass-and-less-into-css) to integrate with Less transpilers through a task runner.
 Important: you must have Node.js and the npm package manager already installed.